-It lacks the glitz and glam of the Middle Eastern hotspots like Abu Dhabi or Dubai.
+It lacks the glitz and glam of the Middle Eastern hotspots in the United Arab Emirates, like Abu Dhabi or Dubai.
 Chalk it up to what our friend Ajay, who was raised in Oman, told me of his home country: Oman and its people are humble.

 Muscat, in particular, exists at a crossroads of a country looking to boost its tourism industry.
 It has all the infrastructure and help a tourist might need to get by: English on street signs and every menu, easy communication with virtually any restaurant host or cab driver.
 Yet those tourists seem not to have really shown up yet.

 The result is that feeling we’re all chasing: Discovery.
 Walking through the streets of Muscat, you feel like you could be the first tourist to see everything Muscat: A rugged coastline hugged by gorgeous mountain ranges, clean and safe streets, unbelievably beautiful mosques and other architecture, and much more.

 Thrifty Tip #1: U.S. citizens need a visa to enter Oman, starting with a 10-day visa at just 5 Omani rial ($13 USD).
 You can apply online for an Omani Evisa.

 Thrifty Tip #2: Have a Priority Pass membership?
 Muscat (MCT) airport has one of the world’s best Priority Pass lounges.

 I thought I knew true beauty.
 And then I visited some of Muscat’s mosques.